Unveiling the Hidden Signs of Elderly Depression

 5. Cognitive Impairment or Memory Lapses Beyond Normal Aging

 While mild forgetfulness is often attributed to the natural aging process, it can also be an indicator of depression.
 Symptoms such as difficulty concentrating, indecisiveness, or memory lapses may be misinterpreted as cognitive decline.
-These signs of depression in older adults may point to an emotional disorder rather than an inevitable aspect of aging, emphasizing the need for a careful and informed assessment.
+These signs of elderly depression may point to an emotional disorder rather than an inevitable aspect of aging, emphasizing the need for a careful and informed assessment.

 6. Heightened Irritability or Agitation in Senior Men